Last Updated on January 9, 2022 by Admin

 Online Course on Procurement Strategies and Tendering In Construction

-Explore procurement strategies and the procurement process in the context of the construction industry.
+Explore procurement strategies and the procurement process in the construction industry context.

 - Course Offered by Coventry University